Learn

 Following the shooting of Colten Boushie by a Saskatchewan farmer, this film follows his family’s pursuit of justice and raises questions about racism embedded in Canada’s justice system. (can be viewed on GEM for free)

-Events not organized or sponsored by ASW that may be of interest.
+Events and programs not organized or sponsored by ASW that may be of interest.

 Science and Christianity II: “Darwin and Evolution”